thelfer/MFrontGenericInterfaceSupport/docs/web/mgis_fenics.md

 * `residual`: the nonlinear residual $F(u)$

-* `tangent_a`: the tangent bilinear form associated with the residual
+* `tangent_form`: the tangent bilinear form associated with the residual

 ### Residual and tangent bilinear form
 By default, the nonlinear residual is assumed to take the following form: Find $u\in V$ such that: